JuanEcheagaray75/licore-pki/src/clients/README.md

 Each of the clients will share some pre-requisites, which are listed below.

 - The organization must have created and sent the appropriate certificates to the corresponding clients.
-Follow the guide provided in the [.test_certs README](../.test_certs/README.md)
+Follow the guide provided in the [Certificate Creation Guide](../.test_certs/README.md)
 - Each client must have a Python 3 installation, as of now every Linux distribution comes with Python 3 pre-installed.

 ## Publisher